terraware/terraware-server/README.md

 Once you've launched the application once, it will appear in the drop-down menu of run configurations in the toolbar at the top of the IntelliJ window.
 You can select it there and click the Run (triangle) or Debug (beetle) button to the right of the drop-down menu.
 You can also launch it with keyboard shortcuts but that's beyond the scope of this quick intro.

 Depending on how you set the Keycloak-related environment variables in the initial setup steps above, the server might complain that it can't find some required `terraware.keycloak` properties.
-In that case, you can set the environment variables in the IntelliJ run configuration:

-1. In the drop-down menu of run configurations in the toolbar at the top of the IntelliJ window, choose "Edit Configurations..."
-2. Select "Application" under "Spring Boot" if it's not already selected.
-3. Click the little icon at the end of the "Environment Variables" text field to pop up a dialog that shows the current set of environment variables.
-4. Add all the `TERRAWARE_KEYCLOAK` environment variables listed in the "Keycloak environment variables" section above.
+If that's the case revisit the 'Keycloak environment variables" section in [KEYCLOAK.md](KEYCLOAK.md).
-5. Click OK on the environment variable dialog and the run configurations dialog.

-Now IntelliJ will pass those environment variables to the server each time you run it.

 ## How to contribute